2020–21 Tulsa Golden Hurricane men's basketball team

-The 2020–21 Tulsa Golden Hurricane men's basketball team represents the University of Tulsa during the 2020–21 NCAA Division I men's basketball season.
-The Golden Hurricane, led by seventh-year head coach Frank Haith, plays their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Athletic Conference.
+The 2020–21 Tulsa Golden Hurricane men's basketball team represented the University of Tulsa during the 2020–21 NCAA Division I men's basketball season.
+The Golden Hurricane, led by seventh-year head coach Frank Haith, played their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Athletic Conference.
 They finished the season 11-12, 7-9 in AAC Play to finish in 7th place.
 They lost in the first round of the AAC tournament to Tulane.

 Previous season

 The Golden Hurricane finished the 2019–20 season 21–10, 13–5 in AAC play to finish in a three-way tie for first place.
 Frank Haith was named AAC Coach of the Year for the season.
 Due to tiebreaking rules, they received the No. 3 seed in the AAC tournament, which was canceled due to the ongoing coronavirus pandemic.
 Shortly thereafter, the NCAA tournament and all postseason tournaments were canceled, effectively ending Tulsa's season.